Rahulgandham/SkillHorizon-Internship/Assignment-3 ~Burp suite/Burp Suite Report.md

-**Burp Suite Report**
+### My Burp Suite Configuration and Traffic Analysis Report

-1\.
-Configuring FoxyProxy in Firefox 🦊
+This report outlines the steps I took to configure Burp Suite for a web traffic analysis assignment, based on the provided screenshots of my progress.

-The first step in setting up Burp Suite is to configure your web browser to route traffic through the proxy.
-This is shown in the image "1.Configuring Foxyproxy in firefox.png" where the FoxyProxy extension is used.
-A new proxy profile named "burp" is created with the Hostname set to 127.0.0.1 and the Port to 8080.
-The Type is set to HTTP.
-This configuration directs all browser traffic through Burp Suite, which is listening on the specified IP address and port.
+***

-2\.
-Exporting and Importing the Burp Suite Certificate 🛡️
+### Step 1: Proxy Setup with FoxyProxy

-To properly handle HTTPS traffic, Burp Suite's CA certificate must be installed in the browser's trust store.
+To begin, I needed to route my browser's traffic through Burp Suite.
+I used the FoxyProxy extension for Firefox, which is a convenient way to manage proxy settings.
+As shown in the "1.Configuring Foxyproxy in firefox.png" image, I created a new proxy profile named **"burp."** I set the **Hostname** to **127.0.0.1** and the **Port** to **8080**, which are Burp Suite's default listener settings.
+This successfully established a connection between my browser and Burp.

-Exporting: The image "2.Exporting Certificate from Burp Suite.jpg" shows the process of exporting the certificate from Burp Suite.
-The user navigates to the Proxy options, selects "Export," and chooses the "Certificate in DER format."
-This saves the certificate as a file on the local machine.
+### Step 2: Certificate Management for HTTPS

-Importing: The image "3.Importing Certificate into Firefox.png" illustrates the import process.
-The user opens Firefox's Certificate Manager, navigates to the "Authorities" tab, and clicks "Import" to select the previously exported certificate file.
-This action adds Burp Suite's certificate to the browser's list of trusted Certificate Authorities.
+The next crucial step was handling encrypted HTTPS traffic.
+As seen in "2.Exporting Certificate from Burp Suite.jpg," I accessed Burp Suite's **Proxy** options to export its self-signed CA certificate.
+I chose the **"Certificate in DER format"** and saved it to my computer.

-3\.
-Defining the Target Scope 🎯
+Following this, I imported the certificate into my Firefox browser.
+In the "3.Importing Certificate into Firefox.png" image, you can see me navigating to Firefox's Certificate Manager and using the **"Import"** function to add the Burp certificate.
+I made sure to trust it as a Certificate Authority, which allows Burp Suite to decrypt and re-encrypt HTTPS traffic seamlessly without triggering security warnings.

-The next step is to define which domains Burp Suite should focus on.
-This is crucial for managing large amounts of traffic and focusing on a specific target.
-The image "5.Defining Scope.png" shows the Target scope settings.
-The user has enabled "Use advanced scope control" and added "youtube.com" to the "Include in scope" list.
-This tells Burp Suite to only display and process traffic related to the `youtube.com` domain.
+### Step 3: Defining the Scope

-4\.
-Capturing and Filtering Traffic 📊
+To avoid being overwhelmed by irrelevant traffic, I defined a specific scope for my assignment.
+In "5.Defining Scope.png," I went to the **Target** tab in Burp Suite and enabled **"Use advanced scope control."** I then added the URL **"youtube.com"** to the **"Include in scope"** list.
+This action ensured that Burp Suite would focus its analysis on this particular domain.

-With the proxy and scope configured, traffic can now be captured and analyzed.
+### Step 4: Capturing and Filtering Traffic

-Capturing: The image "4.Capturing Traffic.jpg" displays the Site map and HTTP history.
-It shows that Burp Suite is actively capturing traffic from various domains, including `youtube.com` and `ytimg.com`.
-The "Site map progress" shows that 864 items have been added to the site map.
+With the proxy and scope correctly configured, I began capturing web traffic.
+"4.Capturing Traffic.jpg" shows the initial capture process.
+Burp Suite's **HTTP history** and **Site map** tabs started populating with requests, including those to my target domain.

-Filtering: The image "6.Filtering the Target Domain.jpg" shows the result of filtering the captured traffic.
-By enabling the "Show only in-scope items" filter (which is an assumed action leading to this view), the Burp Suite interface now exclusively displays traffic related to `www.youtube.com`, as defined in the scope.
-This streamlined view allows for a focused analysis of the target's requests and responses.
+Finally, to focus my analysis, I filtered the captured data.
+The "6.Filtering the Target Domain.jpg" image demonstrates the result of this filtering.
+The Burp Suite interface now shows only the requests and responses for the in-scope domain, **`www.youtube.com`**.
+This provides a clean, focused view, making it much easier to inspect and analyze the target's web application traffic for my assignment.